PHEV ute guide - Australia

 How to choose a PHEV ute without being fooled by the headline numbers

 Plug-in hybrid utes can look unbeatable on paper: huge torque, low fuel claims, useful EV range and diesel-like towing promises.
 The right question is not which one has the biggest number, but which numbers survive your use case.
+For JAC shoppers, the practical split is simple: JAC T9 is the current ute to buy and Hunter PHEV is the future electrified ute to watch.

 Buying logic